Is Paid to Read Email Real or Fake? Full Site Review

 3. Cash Surveys

-Paid to Read Email is not one of the highest paying survey sites.
-This section can be unlocked by completing the information on your profile.
-Before you “unlock” those surveys, the opportunities listed are simply referral links to other sketchy survey sites which require you to sign up all over again.
+Paid to Read Email is not one of the highest-paying survey sites on the market.
+Access its available surveys by completing the information on your profile.
+Before you “unlock” those surveys, the only access you will have is to listed opportunities that are simply referral links to other sketchy survey sites that will require you to sign up all over again.

 4. Cash Offers

-Paid to Read Email has eight categories of offers: books, electronics, entertainment, family, financial, health, mobile, and travel.
-But when you visit each category, most of them say “We’re sorry, there were no offers in this category.
+The eight Paid to Read Email categories include books, electronics, entertainment, family, financial, health, mobile, and travel.
+Unfortunately, when you click on each category, you will more often than not find a page that says, “We’re sorry, there were no offers in this category.
 Please try another category.”

-There are only 11 offers in total on Paid to Read Email, and most of them are outdated.
+There are currently only 11 offers in total on the Paid to Read Email site, and most of them are outdated.
 There are definitely better places to get paid to complete offers online.

 5. Earn Points

-You can accumulate earnings in cash or points.
-And if you earn some cash but don’t have enough to request a payout, you can convert each dollar to an equivalent of 100 points.
-You’ll need at least 1500 points to be able to exchange them for free Amazon gift card codes.
+Accumulate your Paid to Read Email earnings in cash or points.
+If you earn some cash, but don’t have enough to request a payout, you can convert each dollar to an equivalent of 100 points.
+Once you’ve hit the minimum threshold of 1,500 points, exchange them for free Amazon gift card codes.

-To earn points, you can sign up to receive free samples and enter sweepstakes.
-The sites that you’ll be referred to are sketchy at best.
+You will be required to sign up to receive free samples and enter sweepstakes in order to earn points.
+The sites to which you’ll be referred are sketchy at best.

 Related: How to Become a Product Reviewer